salilab/imp/modules/core/dependency/python-ihm/docs/cross_linkers.rst

    BS3 cross-linker that links a primary amine with another primary amine (water-soluble).

+.. data:: dsso

+   DSSO cross-linker that links a primary amine with another primary amine (non-water-soluble).
+It is similar to DSS but can be cleaved in the gas phase using collision-induced dissociation.

 .. data:: edc

    EDC cross-linker that links a carboxyl group with a primary amine.